Image List

 ### Search

 Enable a search input that lets users find images by typing keywords.
-The search matches against the fields you specified in the Search Fields data mapping.
+The search matches against the fields configured in the **Search Fields** data mapping.

 ### Side Panel

-Customize the message users see when no images match their search or filter criteria.
-A helpful message guides users to adjust their filters or try different search terms.
+Customize what users see when no images match their search or filter criteria.

 ## Interactions